johnson-tay09/bike-selector/user_stories.md

 # Bike Terrain

-## As a new cyclist I want a bike selecting device so that I don't get the wrong bike for my intended riding
+## As a new cyclist, I want a bike selecting device, so that I don't get the wrong bike for my intended riding.

 ### Feature Tasks